 Injuries to studio employees

 Commercial Auto Insurance

 Damage to vehicles and liability in auto accidents

 Pays limited health costs, normally the deductible, for students injured while performing

-A business owner’s policy is a policy every dance instructor needs.
+A BOP is a policy every dance instructor needs.
 This policy groups two of the most important types of coverage: general liability and property coverage.
 A dance instructor needs a general liability policy in case a non-employee gets hurt in the studio.
 The property coverage in a BOP pays to repair or replace damaged buildings or equipment.

-BOPs cover these losses, such as when a student sues after slipping in the changing room, by paying for their medical bills or damaged property.
-Policies also pay for your legal fees if the student sues.
+For example, if a student slips in the changing room, a BOP would cover their medical bills or damaged property.
+The policy would also pay for your legal fees if the student sued.

 Professional Liability Policy

-There’s a risk dance instructors could be sued for advice to clients if the client sustains injury.
-If an instructor advises a student to go on a diet that lands the student in the hospital, a professional liability policy covers associated claims.
+There’s a risk that dance instructors could be sued for giving advice to clients if the client sustains an injury as a result.
+For instance, if an instructor advises a student to go on a diet that lands the student in the hospital, a professional liability policy covers associated claims.

-If an instructor makes a misleading statement about services, professional liability covers resulting losses.
-For example, an instructor sued for bad advice on nutrition or dangerous instruction needs professional liability coverage.
+For example, if an instructor makes a misleading statement about services, professional liability covers resulting losses.
+Another instance where professional liability coverage would be needed is when an instructor is sued for bad advice on nutrition or dangerous instruction.